maserlib/maser4py/README.md

-maser4py python package contains modules to deal with services, data and tools provided in the framework of the MASER portal (see section below).
+maser4py python package contains modules to deal with services, data and tools provided in the framework of the MASER portal (http://maser.lesia.obspm.fr).

+maser4py use manual is available in https://maser.readthedocs.io/en/latest/.

 Installation
 ============